Biden’s plan to cancel Keystone pipeline signals a rocky start with Canada

 Biden’s plans to quickly terminate the project were greeted with disappointment in Canada’s prairie provinces and in Ottawa, even if they could not have been a surprise.
-Biden pledged to shut down the pipeline during the campaign as part of his green agenda, but Canadian officials hoped they’d still have a chance to catch his ear and change his mind.
+Biden pledged to shut down the pipeline during the campaign as part of his green agenda, but Canadian officials hoped they would still have a chance to catch his ear and change his mind.

-“All we ask at this point is that President-elect Biden show Canada the respect to actually sit down and hear our case about how we can be partners in prosperity, partners in combating climate change, partners in energy security,” Alberta Premier Jason Kenney, a member of the United Conservative Party, told reporters on Monday.
+“All we ask at this point is that President-elect Biden show Canada the respect to actually sit down and hear our case about how we can be partners in prosperity, partners in combating climate change, partners in energy security,” Alberta Premier Jason Kenney, a member of the United Conservative Party, told reporters Monday.
 “Surely, the relationship between Canada and the United States is worth at least having that discussion.”

 Liberal Prime Minister Justin Trudeau, who also supports the project, raised the controversial pipeline with Biden in a Nov.
-9 phone call, according to a Canadian readout, which said he looked forward to “engaging” on that issue, among others.
+9 phone call, according to a Canadian readout that said he looked forward to “engaging” on that issue, among others.
 (A Biden readout omitted that detail.)

-“We’ve had a clear and consistent position supporting this project for years,” Trudeau told reporters on Tuesday.
+“We’ve had a clear and consistent position supporting this project for years,” Trudeau told reporters Tuesday.
 “Our government is making sure that Canada’s views are heard and considered by the incoming administration at the highest levels.”

 Eric Miller, president of the Washington-based Rideau Potomac Strategy Group, said the move is a reminder for Canadians that “the imperatives of U.S. politics tend to outweigh considerations of Canada’s interests.”